suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Update 19/03/2020:
 'fo76_ba2_archive_extract_sounds.ps1' is a backport of script 'fo76_ba2_archive_extracter_early_test.ps1'.
 The first one extracts only sound files (*.xwm and *.fuz files).
-The latter extracts all files from a General BA2 Archive type of files.
+The latter extracts all files from a 'General BA2' Archive type of files.

-There are 3 Fallout BA2 archives types:
+There are 3 Fallout BA2 known archive types:
 GNRL = General Archive  -> supported to unpack
 DX10 = Textures Archive -> unsupported to unpack
 GNMF = PS4 Archive      -> unsupported to unpack

 Update 22/04/2020:
-Since Wastelanders update for Fallout 76, bz2 archives with voice files (like for example "SeventySix - Voices".ba2) do not contain xWMA (*.xwm) formats anymore, but the Skyrim Fuze (*.fuz) format.
+Since Wastelanders update for Fallout 76, ba2 archives with voice files (like for example "SeventySix - Voices".ba2) do not contain xWMA (*.xwm) formats anymore, but the Skyrim Fuze (*.fuz) format.
 Fuze files (*.fuz) are actually a format with xWMA data and also include lipsync meta data (*.lip).
 In fact, a fuze file, is a file with two combined files stitched together.